We have a shared vision:

-ICSs will be responsible for how health and care is planned, paid for and delivered.
+ICSs are responsible for how health and care is planned, paid for and delivered.
 They are made up of two core elements – Integrated Care Partnerships (ICPs) and Integrated Care Boards (ICBs).
-Subject to the passing of the Government’s Health and Care Bill, ICBs will become statutory bodies on 1 July 2022 and replace Clinical Commissioning Groups, in our case Cambridgeshire and Peterborough CCG.
+With the passing of the Government’s Health and Care Bill, ICBs became statutory bodies on 1 July 2022 and replaced Clinical Commissioning Groups, in our case Cambridgeshire and Peterborough CCG.

 For our area, our Integrated Care Board (ICB) is known as NHS Cambridgeshire & Peterborough, and our Integrated Care Partnership is known as Cambridgeshire & Peterborough ICP.

-NHS Cambridgeshire & Peterborough will have a main board, and the committees outlined below to ensure we have strong governance and decision making structures in place.
+NHS Cambridgeshire & Peterborough has a main board, and the committees outlined below to ensure we have strong governance and decision making structures in place.